Cal 3-24: Design

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee quarter berths in the main cabin.
+A pull-out double berth for the port settee was an option.
 The galley is located on the starboard side just aft of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
-The head is located just aft of bow "V"-berth on the port side.
+The head is located just aft of bow "V"-berth on the port side; a hanging locker is to starboard.
 Ventilation is provided by a large forward deck hatch.
 Cabin headroom is 60 in.
 An anchor locker is located in the bow.

 The design has a PHRF racing average handicap of 213 and a hull speed of 6.0 kn.